HIV/AIDS Services, Care & Treatment

 The program contracts with community-based organizations (clinical and social services) as well as providing services through a Public Health Office in the southwestern portion of the state.
 This system of care ensures that persons living with HIV/AIDS in both urban and rural parts of the state have access to care and services.

-- HIV/AIDS Services Policies and Procedures
+- HIV Services Program Policies & Procedures Manual

 New Mexico AIDS Drug Assistance Program

 The mission of the New Mexico AIDS Drug Assistance Program (NM ADAP) is to provide stable and accessible treatment to extend life and improve health for qualified individuals with HIV disease; to promote access to HIV treatment and care; and to provide high quality service in pursuit of those goals.
 It is a federal and state funded program that exists to ensure that persons living with HIV/AIDS in New Mexico who are otherwise underserved have access to HIV care, treatment, and medications.

 The Program currently provides assistance with medical insurance premiums and co-payments, provision of HIV related medications, and transitional medication access for clients applying for insurance coverage.
 The NM ADAP has a medical advisory body of infectious disease and other HIV specialty physicians and program staff that meet at least annually to review the NM ADAP formulary and make recommendations for improvements in the medical aspects of the program.

 To find a HIV care, support or medical provider near you, visit our HIV/STD/Hepatitis Resource Guide.